I'm often asked "how do I start streaming" and I have THOUGHTS and ADVICE! And I'm going to share ALL OF IT ^_^

 Onto the technical!

 When you start out, don't feel you need to go out and buy all of the expensive things.
-Streaming can be daunting when you're starting out and the pressure of having to "succeed" can make it overwhelming.
+Streaming can be daunting when you're starting out and the pressure of having to "succeed" to justify the cost of your purchases can make it overwhelming.
 At the very minimum you should have a reasonable quality microphone and a computer that can handle running both the game and the streaming software (such as OBS).

-Start out by recording your gameplay and then watch your replay.
+Start out by recording your gameplay and then watch it back.
 Do you talk enough?
 Are your sound levels balanced?
 Is your voice clear?
-Are chat windows hidden?
+Are in-game chat windows hidden?
 Make corrections and practice until you're happy.

 If your Internet is slow (ADSL or low quality fibre) you may need to make some compromises with quality in order to stream, but STREAM ANYWAY.
 Don't put it off waiting for better Internet (or tech).